Ethnicity and the ethnicity pay gap

 Addressing disparities

-While we’ve made strides, Black representation remains low at two percent across our US and UK workforce – reflective of UK professional services yet below the broader US and UK working population.
-We recognise the need to strengthen our recruitment and retention efforts for Black talent.
+While we’ve made strides, Black representation remains low at three percent across our US and UK consulting workforce (up from two percent in 2024) – reflective of UK professional services yet below the broader US and UK working population.
+Encouragingly, we have seen rates of Black representation increase in our junior cohorts to five percent in 2025, up from three percent in 2021.
+Our focus will continue to be strengthening our recruitment and retention efforts for Black talent, alongside supporting and developing our junior talent as they progress through our organisation.

 How we’re driving progress